MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 ## Formatting data in Excel layouts
 [!INCLUDE[formatting_data_in_layouts](../includes/include-formatting-data-in-layouts.md)]

-Specifically for Excel layouts, there are many ways to control formatting of data elements in Excel.

-For more information on how to format data in Excel, see
+Specifically for Excel layouts, there are many ways to control formatting of data elements directly in Excel.
+For more examples on how to format data in Excel, see

 - [Formatting dates in Excel](https://support.microsoft.com/en-us/office/format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e)
 - [Formatting numbers in Excel](https://support.microsoft.com/en-us/office/number-format-codes-5026bbd6-04bc-48cd-bf33-80f18b4eae68)